Updated July 4, 2018

 So wouldn’t it just make sense that you’d want the best for yourself?
 That you’d want to make sure everything was safe and success was pretty much always guaranteed??

 In a way, it makes sense that you need to be right.
 I mean it’s fulfilling to solve problems and being right at times can mean the difference between life and death.

 But what happens when being right is the difference between experience and inaction?

-You see broseph, the thing is that we can’t even command our own fingernails to grow, so with that in mind, how can we be expected to accurately assess every natural and unnatural element that goes into each moment that is our lives.
+You see broseph, the thing is, we can’t even command our own fingernails to grow.
+So with that in mind, how can we be expected to accurately assess every natural and unnatural element that goes into each moment that is our lives.

 You can’t it’s impossible, the only thing that you can (and should) have a need to be right about, is yourself.
 You can never go wrong there.

 The world is an abundant place and if you live in this country, there are systems in place that will ensure that you’ll not be starving on the street if you have any kind of smarts and talent.
 So don’t be afraid to make a few mistakes, grow your knowledge/experience base and notice how easy life becomes.

 Side note: When I started to accept that I make mistakes, I started to get more joy out of the fact that I wouldn’t beat myself up if things didn’t turn out the way I liked.
 It was like the results didn’t matter, just the experience.

 Any hoo, all I’m getting at here is that you don’t know what you could be missing by always needing to be right.
 Sometime you don’t know what kind of fun experiences lie on the other side of being wrong.